Digital Nomad Life in Yongin, Korea

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Yongin involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small studio apartment to a larger family home.
 Next, you should research different neighborhoods in Yongin to find one that suits your lifestyle and needs.
 Consider factors such as proximity to work or school, access to public transportation, safety, and the availability of amenities such as shops, restaurants, and parks.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rental properties in Yongin, such as Zigbang, Naver Real Estate, and Craigslist Seoul.
 These websites allow you to filter results based on your preferences, and you can view photos and details of the properties.
 Another option is to hire a real estate agent, or "budongsan," who can help you navigate the local property market.
 They can provide valuable advice, arrange viewings, and assist with the negotiation and contract process.
 When you find a property you're interested in, arrange a viewing to inspect the condition of the property and the surrounding area.
 If you decide to proceed, you'll need to negotiate the terms of the lease, including the rent and the deposit amount.
 In Korea, it's common to pay a large deposit, or "jeonse," which is typically equivalent to 50-80% of the property's value.
 However, there's also the "wolse" system, where you pay a smaller deposit and monthly rent.
 Once you've agreed on the terms, you'll sign a lease agreement.
 Make sure to read it carefully and understand all the terms before signing.
-Finally, you'll need to set up utilities and internet, and then you can move into your new home in Yongin," said one person in Yongin.
+Finally, you'll need to set up utilities and internet, and then you can move into your new home in Yongin," remarked one member in Yongin.

 What do people appreciate most about the culture in Yongin?

 "Expats in Yongin often appreciate the local culture's emphasis on respect and politeness, which is deeply ingrained in everyday interactions.
 They also value the strong sense of community and the importance placed on family and social relationships.
 The rich history and tradition, evident in the city's architecture, festivals, and local customs, are also highly appreciated.
 Many expats enjoy the local cuisine, which is diverse, healthy, and flavorful.
 They also admire the Korean work ethic, which is characterized by dedication and hard work.
 The efficient public transportation system and the city's cleanliness are also aspects of the local culture that expats in Yongin appreciate.
-Lastly, the locals' hospitality and their willingness to help foreigners navigate their culture is something that expats deeply appreciate," explained one expat living in Yongin, Korea.
+Lastly, the locals' hospitality and their willingness to help foreigners navigate their culture is something that expats deeply appreciate," said one expat in Yongin.

 What do people find most challenging about the culture in Yongin?

 "Expats in Yongin often find the language barrier to be the most challenging aspect of the local culture.
 Korean is a difficult language to learn and not everyone speaks English, which can make everyday tasks like shopping or asking for directions difficult.
 Another challenge is the hierarchical nature of Korean society.
 This is reflected in the language, social interactions, and workplace culture.
 It can be difficult for expats to understand and navigate these social hierarchies.
 The food can also be a challenge for some expats.
 Korean cuisine is quite different from Western food, and it can be spicy and unfamiliar to some.
 Work culture in Korea is also very different from many Western countries.
 Koreans often work long hours and there is a strong emphasis on loyalty to the company.
 This can be difficult for expats to adjust to.
 Finally, the pace of life in Yongin can be overwhelming for some.
 The city is always bustling and it can be hard to find quiet, peaceful spaces.
-This, coupled with the high population density, can be a challenge for those used to a slower pace of life or more personal space," explained one expat living in Yongin, Korea.
+This, coupled with the high population density, can be a challenge for those used to a slower pace of life or more personal space," said one person in Yongin.

 What residency documents or visas did I need if I will be in Yongin for a while?

 "If you are planning to stay in Yongin for a while, you will need a visa.
 The type of visa you need depends on the purpose of your stay.
 If you are going for tourism or business purposes for less than 90 days, you may not need a visa if you are from one of the 107 visa waiver countries.
 However, if you plan to stay longer than 90 days, you will need to apply for a long-term visa.
 This could be a work visa, student visa, or a general visa.
 The requirements for these visas vary, but generally, you will need a valid passport, completed application form, passport-sized photos, and relevant supporting documents such as a letter from your employer or school.
 If you are planning to work in Korea, you will need a work visa and an Alien Registration Card (ARC).
 The ARC is a mandatory ID card for all foreigners staying longer than 90 days in Korea.
 You can apply for this card once you arrive in Korea.
-Please note that visa requirements can change, so it's always a good idea to check with the nearest Korean embassy or consulate before you travel," remarked one foreigner who made the move to Yongin.
+Please note that visa requirements can change, so it's always a good idea to check with the nearest Korean embassy or consulate before you travel," said one person in Yongin.

 Get Quote